 Moonshine, is a term used to describe making distilled alcohol at home, especially in places where it would be illegal to do so.
 Where I come from, we call it "mampoer" or "witblits" (white lightning), and it is traditionally made with peaches, so basically a peach moonshine.
 However, you can make distilled alcohol out of many fruits and vegetables, and we will try and explain the process as easily as possible and soon you will know how to make moonshine.

 3) A Condenser

 Now, not everyone has copper moonshine stills lying around in their own backyards.
 However, most kitchens have a pressure cooker, a kitchen sink and a stove.
-And of course you will need a 20 gallon drum.
-However, a new, metal garbage bin will do the trick, if you can't find anything else.
-Note I said new!!!
+And of course you will need a 20 gallon container.
+Make sure that it is a clean container, and should be copper or stainless steel.
+Do not use aluminum or other metals as this will produce a chemical reaction that will contaminate your moonshine and will be dangerous to your health.
+Note I said clean!!!
 With a few other minor adaptions, you have yourself a homemade moonshine still and...

 1 x 5lb bag of cornmeal

 1 x 5lb back of white, granulated sugar

 10 gallons of hot water - at 120 degrees F.

 1) Fill your copper/ stainless steel 20 gallon container with 10 gallons of water.
 Make sure that it is at 120 degrees Fahrenheit.

 2) You now need to scald the meal by adding it to the water, a little at at time, followed by the sugar.
 Stir well.